Layer 1 -- The Panel (six specialists)

 How this connects to your Friday dossier

-Every Friday, the dossier you receive contains: the full Panel output (six specialist analyses), all five SENIOR verdicts, the PRIME synthesis, and the mapping of consensus and divergence.
-You also receive a companion "closure document" -- analysis focused on your portfolio perspective, highlighting relevant entries and exits that week, and long-term reads for positions you plan to hold.
-It is not portfolio management (that is your decision), but it is portfolio-relevant analysis -- a step beyond generic research.
-Free subscribers access it 7 days later; Pro subscribers get it immediately plus weekday briefings connecting daily moves to the thesis.
+Every Friday, the dossier you receive contains: the full Panel output (six specialist analyses), all five SENIOR verdicts, the PRIME synthesis with consensus and divergence mapping, and a companion closure document focused on portfolio-perspective analysis -- highlighting relevant entries and exits for that week and long-term reads for positions you plan to hold.

 Why the protocol matters over time